 Turmeric is the common name for Curcuma longa, a perennial plant best known for its characteristic golden-yellow coloured rhizomes, or underground stems.
 Turmeric comes from the Ginger family and is often used medicinally, in cooking as a spice for many dishes, and for dyeing fabric.
 Medicinally, Turmeric has a long history of use in Ayurvedic medicine as an anti-inflammatory to reduce mild arthritic pain, inflammation and swelling.

-Curcumin is chiefly responsible for Turmeric’s anti-inflammatory activity although Turmeric itself only contains around 3-5% of curcumin.
-Curcumin has been extensively studied and acknowledged as the ‘master switch’ of inflammation due to its ability to interrupt many pro-inflammatory pathways in the body.
-Meriva® curcumin has undergone a patented process to facilitate delivery to the body's cells.
+Curcumin continues to steal the limelight from Turmeric as more exciting scientific evidence emerges confirming its therapeutic value.
+Curcumin is chiefly responsible for Turmeric’s anti-inflammatory activity although Turmeric itself only contains around 3-5% curcumin.
+Curcumin has been extensively researched and is recognised to have anti-inflammatory actions due to its ability to interrupt many pro-inflammatory pathways in the body.
+Additionally, it reduces the symptoms of mild osteoarthritis including joint pain and stiffness and increases joint mobility.

-Meriva® curcumin provides a unique patented delivery system, where the curcumin is embedded within a phospholipid, or fat complex.
-This protects the curcumin from degrading too quickly in the watery intestinal environment.
+Meriva® curcumin is a proprietary form of curcumin that has enhanced absorption.
+Meriva® curcumin is embedded within a phospholipid, or fat complex, which protects the curcumin from degrading too quickly in the watery intestinal environment.
 The digestive tract lining is also made up of phospholipids, so when the Meriva® curcumin phospholipid complex encounters the digestive tract phospholipids, the curcumin is rapidly shuttled between the phospholipids, increasing curcumin levels in the body.
+See Bio Curcumin 5400.